blurrycontour/zuul-gerrit/doc/source/gating.rst

 A particular focus of Zuul is ensuring correctly ordered testing of changes in parallel.
-A gating system should always test each change applied to the tip of the branch exactly as it is going to be merged.
+A gating system should always test each change applied to the top of the branch exactly as it is going to be merged.
 A simple way to do that would be to test one change at a time, and merge it only if it passes tests.
 That works very well, but if changes take a long time to test, developers may have to wait a long